 For an apartment to be under rent control, the tenant (or the tenant’s family if the apartment has been passed down to a qualified family member) must have been living in that apartment continuously since before July 1, 1971.
 When a rent-controlled apartment becomes vacant, it either becomes rent stabilized, or, if it is in a building with fewer than six units, it is generally removed from regulation.

-As a rule of thumb, rent stabilized apartments are in buildings built before 1974, have six or more apartments, and the new rent is below $2,733.75 (as of January 1, 2018) per month.
-Apartments can also become rent stabilized if a developer utilizes the J-51 or 421-a tax incentive programs.
+Generally, rent stabilized apartments are in buildings built before 1974, have six or more apartments, and the new rent is below a certain rent threshold.
+In addition, apartments also become rent stabilized if a developer utilizes certain tax incentive programs.
 View a list of buildings in New York City with rent-stabilized apartments.
 As of 2014, rent stabilized apartments comprise approximately 60% of occupied rental apartments in the Bronx, 45% in Brooklyn, 50% in Manhattan, 43% in Queens, and 19% on Staten Island.
 See HCR Fact Sheet #1 for further explanation of the difference between rent stabilization and rent control.

-Almost 300,000 of New York City’s two million plus rental units are considered to subsidized, generally by a government entity.
+Approximately 258,000 of New York City's 2.2 million rental units are considered to subsidized, generally by a government entity.
 Rents in these apartments may be tied to income and may include other qualifying conditions, such as age or disability.
 While many programs subsidize housing, below are the most common types.
 While in some programs, participants pay a portion of their income towards rent, in other programs participants pay a fixed rent, but participation is limited to those within certain income guidelines.

 In general, Section 8 refers to the federal housing allowance program that provides rent subsidies in the form of vouchers and certificates for low-income households.
 Established in 1974 as part of the Housing and Community Development Act, at the heart of the program is a housing allowance is to provide a low-income household (usually-based on a percentage of income) to rent a housing unit of better quality than they could unassisted.
 The New Construction, Substantial Rehabilitation and Moderate Rehabilitation Section 8 subprograms (in which subsidies were made to developers to encourage the building of affordable housing) in the 1974 Act have been phased out.